dcromer/subtitle_generation/README.md

 # subtitle_generation

-Generate subtitles for videos using openai-whisper, running all transcription locally.
+Generate subtitles for videos using openai-whisper, running all transcription locally using CUDA.